 Metatranscriptomes from tissues and biologic samples arising from hosts with varying disease severity and outcomes represent a rich source of information to evaluate the role of the microbiome in onset and progression.
-For respiratory viruses like SARS-CoV-2, Bronchoalveolar Lavage Fluid (BALF) is an optimal sample type to study infections in the lower respiratory tracts of patients.
+For respiratory infections including SARS-CoV-2, bronchoalveolar lavage fluids (BALF) are collected to investigate the biology of lower respiratory tracts infections.
 Unfortunately, this sample type is more challenging to obtain for research studies that require large numbers of matching cases and controls, especially compared to the more easily accessible sample types like nasopharyngeal swabs.
 In general, BALF samples arise from patients that either have a clinical indication for them to be obtained or from healthy controls that have consented for the procedure.
 Early in the SARS-CoV-2 outbreak, scientists openly published metatranscriptome sequences from BALF of patients with COVID-19 disease; however, limitations in the sample numbers and lack of uniformity in study designs across different laboratories prevented a robust statistical analysis from taking place.
 In this paper, we computationally evaluate microbial insights drawn from these valuable BALF samples, despite the experimental study design limitations.
 In contrast to other studies that focus on characteristics of the human host response or SARS-CoV-2 lineages and viral variants, our analysis specifically evaluated the microbial taxonomic and functional profiles of the BALF metatranscriptomes.
 The role of the human microbiome in SARS-CoV-2 infection is poorly understood, but it remains important to study, since it could be a significant contributor to the observed variations in COVID-19 disease severity and resiliency between patients.

 Among other risk factors, it is possible that the lower respiratory tract microbiome plays a role in COVID-19 disease severity.
 A previous 16S rRNA gene study found that COVID-19 patient endotracheal aspirates had lower microbial diversity compared to uninfected individuals, but these differences were not found to have a significant impact on fatality outcomes (1).
 The original Shen et al. study (2) performed a microbial taxonomic analysis of sequenced BALF metatranscriptomes without evaluating functional profiles or considering COVID-19 disease severity in the microbial analysis.
 Haiminen et al. (3) reanalyzed BALF metatranscriptome sequences from the Shen et al. study (2) and identified differences in expressed metabolic pathways in COVID-19 samples compared to the uninfected and CAP cohorts; however, functional profile differences were not analyzed based on COVID-19 clinical severity.
 Yang et al. (4) analyzed previously published BALF metatranscriptome datasets from multiple independent studies (2, 5-10) and performed a comparative taxonomic analysis between samples from COVID-19 patients and healthy control groups but did not subdivide cohorts further or perform functional analyses.
 Other studies have focused solely on the taxonomic analysis of a subset of published BALF metatranscriptomes and specific potential co-infections that may be present (11-12).
 To our knowledge, this study is the first to evaluate significant differences in taxonomic and functional signatures between BALF metatranscriptomes from COVID-19, CAP, and uninfected cohorts, as well as COVID-19 morbidity and mortality.